 - A Ph.
 D. in theoretical or computational chemistry or closely related field in physical chemistry or chemical physics completed within the last five years

-- Experience or knowledge in some of the following areas: (i) transition state calculations, (ii) classical and/or ab initio molecular dynamics simulations of liquids and solids; (ii) advanced free energy simulation methods (e.g., constrained MD, Metadynamics, Umbrella sampling); (iii) training of machine-learning-based atomistic potentials; (vi) programming skills for Linux systems
+- Experience or knowledge in some of the following areas: (i) training of machine-learning-based atomistic potentials; (iI) classical and/or ab initio molecular dynamics simulations of liquids; (iii) advanced free energy simulation methods (e.g., constrained MD, Metadynamics, Umbrella sampling); (iv) density functional theory calculations; (v) reaction rate theory calculations; and (vi) modeling of non-linear spectroscopy

 - Excellent record of productive and creative research as demonstrated by publications in peer-reviewed journals